 The Assistant City Manager is responsible for assisting with the day-to-day management of the city.

-Some of her duties include:
+Some of his duties include:

 - Answering citizen complaints and concerns

 - Assisting with Economic Development activities within the city and region